Search and Buy Gulf Air Flights Online with Alternative Airlines

 Gulf Air announced it had appointed a new country manager for Egypt.
 Gulf Air, the Kingdom of Bahrain’s national carrier, has announced the appointment of Mr. Wael Mattar as its new Country Manager for the Arab Republic of Egypt, effective this month, July 2017.
 Boasting over 23 years’ experience in aviation, Mr. Mattar has previously supported the airline’s commercial mission in all of marketing and sales, representing Gulf Air in the GCC region.
 Gulf Air currently serves 42 cities in 25 countries, spanning three continents.
 The airline operates multiple daily flights between Cairo and Bahrain allowing for seamless same-day movement while offering passengers onward connectivity, via its hub at Bahrain International Airport, to and from key destinations in the GCC region, Indian Subcontinent and Europe.

-In July 2017, Gulf Air announce it had recently celebrated its newly renovated IT Data Centre acheiving tier 3 standard compliance classification.
+In July 2017, Gulf Air announce it had recently celebrated its newly renovated IT Data Centre achieving tier 3 standard compliance classification.
 As part of the celebration, Gulf Air chief executive officer Maher Salman Al Musallam visited the IT Data Centre, formally inaugurating the upgraded facility which allows the airline to ensure that their hosted mission-critical services are continuously available.

-In June 2017, Gulf Air announced it will start its eight European service.
+In June 2017, Gulf Air announced it will start its eight European services.
 Gulf Air celebrated the launch of its three times weekly service to the Georgian capital Tbilisi (TBS) on 23 June.
 The route is its eighth into Europe, joining Athens, Frankfurt, Istanbul Atatürk, Larnaca, London Heathrow, Moscow Domodedovo and Paris CDG.
 Flights from the airline’s Bahrain (BAH) hub are operated by its A320 fleet and faces no direct competition.

 Gulf Air announced it will take delivery of its maiden B787-9 during the second quarter of next year.
 In January last year, the Bahrain-based operator confirmed it had revised an existing order with Boeing (BOE, Chicago O'Hare) for sixteen B787-8s into the larger -9 variants.
 Gulf Air’s B787-9s will seat 282 in a two-class configuration; twenty-six in Falcon Gold Class and 256 in Economy Class.
 The Trent 1000 from Rolls-Royce has been selected to power ten of the jets.